dilarakkl/dilarakkl.github.io/index.md

 ---
 layout: default
 ---
+**I am in the job market for Fall'24 for tenure-track Assistant Professor positions and industry research ones.
+My research interests include human-computer interaction, usable privacy, responsible artificial intelligence, and computational social science.
+I am particularly interested in the human aspects of privacy in online spaces.
+My work is interdisciplinary and I have experience conducting quantitative and qualitative studies.
+I published in top conferences such as ICWSM, CSCW, WebSci, CHI, and IEEESP, as well as journals like ACM Transactions on Internet Technology (TOIT).
+You can access my full academic CV [here](../assets/Dilara_Kekulluoglu_acv.pdf).**

 Hi!
 I am Dilara, a Research Associate (Postdoc) at School of Informatics, University of Edinburgh in Scotland, UK.
 I am currently working on a Responsible AI project where we aim to make socio-technical organizations answerable for the automated actions they take where these actions can harm people.
 You can find more information in our launch [blog](https://www.tas.ac.uk/making-systems-answer/).
 My research interests are responsible AI, privacy on social media, human computer interaction, computational social science.